MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-api-aspnet-core-protect-api.md

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

 To complete registration, provide the application a name and specify the supported account types.
-Once registered, the application **Overview** page will display the identifiers needed in the application source code.
+Once registered, the application **Overview** page displays the identifiers needed in the application source code.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Application Developer](~/identity/role-based-access-control/permissions-reference.md#application-developer).
 1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the tenant in which you want to register the application from the **Directories + subscriptions** menu.